 - Your ethnic origin.

 The first medicine most often used is a medicine called an angiotensin-converting enzyme (ACE) inhibitor.
 ACE inhibitors protect against kidney damage as well as helping to control blood pressure.
-Read more about diabetic kidney disease.
+See the separate leaflet called Diabetic Kidney Disease.

 One medicine reduces high blood pressure to the target level in less than half of cases.
 This therefore means that it is common to need two or more different medicines to reduce your blood pressure to a target level (140/80 mm Hg or below).